webcamoid/webcamoid/README.md

 ## Translating ##

-In the root directory of the project run:
+Edit the _Webcamoid.pro_ file and add you language code to the _TRANSLATIONS_ macro, then, in the root directory of the project run:

-    pylupdate4 Webcamoid.pro
+    pylupdate4 -verbose -noobsolete Webcamoid.pro

-Then a _contents/ts/lang.ts_ will be created.
-Translate that file to your language using Qt Linguist, and change _lang.ts_ to your code language, for instance, if you speak Spanish rename it to _es.ts_.
+A _contents/ts/your_lang_code.ts_ will be created.
+Translate that file to your language using Qt Linguist.
 Then run the following command:

-    lrelease contents/ts/lang.ts
+    lrelease -removeidentical Webcamoid.pro

+### Supported languages ###

+Some languages are officially supported and other are supported through [Google Translator](http://translate.google.com/).

+* Catalan
+* Chinese Simplified
+* Chinese Traditional
+* English (official)
+* French
+* Galician
+* German
+* Greek
+* Italian
+* Japanese (official)
+* Korean
+* Portuguese
+* Russian
+* Spanish (official)

 ## Adding distro detection support ##